rezozero/starting-blocks/README.md

 | `AFTER_PAGE_HIDE` | `SB_AFTER_PAGE_HIDE` | After page hidind animation. *Be careful, this event must be triggered manually if hide() method is overriden.* |

 ⚠️ For those who use 2.1.7, we prefix events to avoid possible conflict with other libraries.

-### Caching responses

-By default, the router will use a JS object cache to store and fetch AJAX responses once they’ve been successful.
-You can disable this feature with `useCache` router option.

-**Be careful, this cache is global and cannot be disabled for special pages.**

 ### Transitions